 Utom, Florante Aguilar’s new composition, is inspired by the music of the T’boli people in Southern Mindanao, Philippines.
 Awarded as a composition grant by the Gerbode Foundation, Utom will premiere in June 2019 in San Francisco and presented by Kularts.

 Utom (oo-tawm) is a musical concept by the T’boli whereby instruments are used to depict the sounds of nature or to describe an event.
 As animists, the T’boli believe that everything in our universe is a manifestation of the divine, and art and music are the “voice” of the divine.
 As such, music is a powerful expression when it comes to narrating T’boli mythologies.

 The composition in eight movements, musically narrates the myth of Lake Sebu’s formation along with the T’boli deities and royalty – Boi Henwu the princess, Kludan, the hunter and Boi Henwu’s servant, and Lemugot, a demi-god sent to seduce the princess.

-Featuring Special Guests, T’boli Master Artists: Maria Todi Wanan and Joel Ganlal
+Featuring Special Guest, T’boli Master Artist: Joel Ganlal

 About the Composer

 Florante Aguilar is one the leading figures championing Philippine music art forms in the US and international markets today.
 He advances and popularizes Philippine music through the medium of film, recordings and live performances.
 His arrangements and compositions successfully craft the right balance between respect and redefinition of a tradition.

 Born in Manila, Aguilar grew up in Cavite province where he learned to play the octavina in a rondalla group.
 By 16 he was enrolled at the University of the Philippines College of Music where he was trained as a classical musician.
 He later moved to New York under scholarship to study at the Manhattan School of Music.
 He received his Bachelor of Music Degree at the San Francisco Conservatory for Music.